phel-lang/phel-lang/doc/content/documentation/configuration.md

 Namespace prefixes must end with a backslash (`\\`) to avoid conflicts between similar prefixes.
 For example `hello` would match modules in the `hello-world` namespace so the trailing backslashes solve the problem: `hello\\` and `hello-world\\` are distinct.

-The `loader` references are all added, during install/update, to the Phel Runtime which can be found in the generated file `vendor/PhelRuntime.php`.
+The `loader` references are all added whenever a package is updated or installed, to the Phel Runtime which can be found in the generated file `vendor/PhelRuntime.php`.

 ### `loader-dev`